 - Peer reviewing a colleague's TB testing

 - Reading the TB OV Instructions and APHA policy updates

 - Discussing your TB audit or peer review with your auditor or colleague

 You must have also passed an audit of your TB testing within the revalidation cycle.
 The audit can be from your Veterinary Delivery Partnership (VDP) or from the Animal and Plant Health Agency (APHA).
-If you have not had an audit then you have the option to arrange for a colleague to undertake a ‘peer review’ of your testing.
+If you have not had an audit then you have the option to arrange for a colleague to undertake a Peer Review of your testing.
 You may also be asked to review a colleague.
 You must nominate your colleague from your OCQ(V) - TT Personal Training Dashboard.
 They will then receive a short online course from Improve International explaining the review process.
 We advise that if you take this option, you make arrangements with your colleague in good time; they need time to study the short online course and arrange to join you at a suitable test.
+After the TB test has been conducted in the presence of your Peer Reviewer, you must upload the report with your scenarios/case logs.
 If you are unable to arrange a peer review then please contact the Improve International office.
 We may be able to arrange the review for you, however there will be a charge for this, which will vary depending on your individual circumstances, including location.

 Internal Verification (IV)

-Once you have passed the online examination you will asked to confirm the declarations below:
+Once you have passed the online examination you will be asked to confirm the declarations below: